RESEARCH

 [Coverage: ProMarket]

-This paper investigates to which extent legislators with a background in an interest group (i.e., reverse revolvers) influence their peers’ voting behavior.
+This paper investigates to which extent legislators with a background in an interest group (i.e., reverse revolvers) influence other legislators’ voting behavior.
 To answer this question, we collect novel data containing the universe of votes cast at the European Parliament between 2004 and 2019 and characterize legislators by their former working experience.
-We leverage a natural experiment by which seats at the European Parliament are assigned alphabetically to provide a causal estimation.
-We find that seating beside a reverse revolver when the motion is relevant to her interest group increases the co-voting probability by 2.4%, attendance by 1.3%, and decreases abstention by 9%.
+Using the alphabetic allocation of seats, we find that seating beside reverse revolvers when the motion is relevant to their former interest groups increases co-voting by 2.4%, attendance by 1.3%, and decreases abstention by 9%.
 We find no influence on non-relevant ballots.
-These effects are driven by budget-related motions and female legislators.
-Our results suggest that revolving doors are problematic for the political process even when working in reverse.
+These effects are driven by budget-related motions and interest groups with limited lobbying spending.
+Our results show that the revolving doors influence the political process when working in reverse.

-"Gender Differences in Early Occupational Choices: Evidence from Medical Specialty Selection" with Agnès Charpin
+"Gender Differences in Early Occupational Choices: Evidence from Medical Specialty Selection" with Agnès Charpin, Noémi Berlin, Magali Dumontet

 Work in Progress